 "The conditions they put on the charter alters the petition, which is not legal," Anderson-Rosse told the Voice.
 "We see this as a denial of our petition."

-The decision to postpone opening came three months later, in part, because Anderson-Rosse said she thought the district's terms were negotiable, and that she and BMV leaders were amenable to finding a middle ground.
+The decision to not open in the fall came three months later, in part, because Anderson-Rosse said she thought the district's terms were negotiable, and that she and BMV leaders were amenable to finding a middle ground.
 The latest correspondence from the district's administrators, she said, shows they are inflexible and not willing to negotiate in good faith.

-Superintendent Ayinde Rudolph said the announcement came as a "complete shock" to him as well, and that they had been scheduled to talk logistics with BMV on March 22.
-As of March 21, he said the district is still planning to "work with the staff of Bullis Mountain View to make sure that they are prepared to have a successful opening."
+Superintendent Ayinde Rudolph said the announcement came as a "complete shock" to him as well, and that they had been scheduled to talk logistics with BMV on Friday.
+As of Thursday afternoon, he said the district is still planning to "work with the staff of Bullis Mountain View to make sure that they are prepared to have a successful opening."

 "BMV may not treat the process or the decision of the district board to approve the charter petition as a sham," Rudolph wrote.
 "BMV's actions amount to a bad faith lobbying effort to undermine the district's oversight authority because of its own inability and/or unwillingness to comply with the charter and the promises made."